Welcome, budgeters and savvy savers!

 Why stress about having the money for an expense if you don’t have to?
 Set a sinking fund goal and take the stress right out of saving.

-Long-Term Sinking Fund examples vs Short Term Sinking fund:
+Long-Term Sinking Fund examples vs. Short-Term Sinking Fund:

 Sinking funds are a great way to save for short-term and long-term goals.
 It’s recommended that you set sinking funds up for items or events you know will come up soon or for big purchases or events that may be far in the future.